 Why Local SEO Is Important for Small Businesses

 Have you ever wondered what that fancy little map is at the top of Google or Bing when you search for something in your area?

-Well, it’s their way of showing users looking for a product or service precisely what it feels are the three most relevant businesses in a given location.
-There are many different factors that we’ll go into when in reference to *how* you land in the Local 3-Pack, but the moral of the story is that you want your business to be there.
+It’s their way of showing users looking for a product or service precisely what it thinks are the three most relevant local businesses in a given location.
+Several factors determine how you land in the Local 3-Pack, but the moral of the story is that you want your business to be there.

-We often hear from business owners, “is this the way people are finding me now?”
+We often hear from local business owners: “Is this the way people are finding me now?”
 The answer is always a resounding YES!
-The Local 3-Pack is prime real estate that most businesses are missing out on.
+The Local 3-Pack is prime real estate most businesses miss out on.

 The Local 3-Pack gets 44% of the clicks from all local searches, and local search makes up 46% of all Google searches.
-With over 1.2 TRILLION searches per year, we’re talking hundreds of billions of clicks every year generated from local search.
-Think about that.
+With over 1.2 TRILLION searches per year, we’re talking hundreds of billions of clicks generated yearly from local searches.

 But that’s not all there is to it.
 Local SEO can be a real boost to your business in other ways, too:

 - Business credibility: When your business appears at the top of the search results or shows up on Google Maps, it gives your business credibility.
 Your potential customers are more likely to consider your business as a legitimate, trustworthy company.
 The credibility means they’ll also be more likely to get in touch and use your business.